 9 To state another way: a tour-based assessment of VMT at a retail site would consider the VMT for all trips in the tour, for any tour with a stop at the retail site.
-If a single tour stops at two retail locations, for example, a coffee shop on the way to work and a restaurant on the way back home, then both retail locations would be allotted the total tour VMT.
+If a single tour stops at two retail locations, then both retail locations would be allotted the total tour VMT.
 A trip-based approach allows us to apportion all retail-related VMT to retail sites without double-counting.